Page Content

 Curriculum

 The foundation of the curriculum is to learn how to effectively evaluate and treat common hand and wrist disorders.
-With 18,450 outpatient visits, 1,800 new patient evaluations, and more than 4,000 surgical procedures performed each year, you will also become well-versed in complex wrist reconstruction, brachial plexus reconstruction, microsurgical reconstruction (replantation, free tissue transfers, tumor reconstruction, toe-to-hand transfers), surgery of the arthritic hand, tendon transfers, and pediatric or congenital hand surgery.
+With 18,450 outpatient visits, 1,800 new patient evaluations, and more than 4,000 surgical procedures performed each year, you will also become well-versed in complex wrist reconstruction, arthroscopy, brachial plexus reconstruction, microsurgical reconstruction (replantation, free tissue transfers, tumor reconstruction, toe-to-hand transfers), spasticity, surgery of the arthritic hand, tendon transfers, and pediatric or congenital hand surgery.
 Although you and your co-fellows rotate on core rotations, the remainder of the rotation schedule is individualized and tailored to your clinical interests and career goals.

 Clinical training